Minecraft-Transit-Railway/Minecraft-Transit-Railway/docs/MIGRATIONS.md

   `LongArray` with identical values; `LastUpdate` on those chunks moved, so the write went through the mod's own save path rather than the upgrade's NBT copy.
 Data first written by 26.1.2 in a fresh world has been through many reloads in play.
-- Boats, cable cars, planes, lifts, and signalling beyond what a single line exercises.
+- Boats, planes, lifts, and signalling beyond what a single line exercises.
+Cable cars are done: stations, depot and route configuration and the cars running, on a NeoForge server with a client attached, with nothing out of place.

 Known to be broken: